DBrdak/PennyPlanner/Readme.md

 # Penny Planner
-## Web application for tracking, planning, and analyzing home budget
+## Application for tracking, planning, and analyzing home budget